melaniemkwon/melaniemkwon.github.io/_posts/2018-02-02-deeplearning-neuralstyletransfer.md

 from several different conv layers.

 Much credit and thanks to Andrew Ng's [Deeplearning.ai](https://www.deeplearning.ai) course.
-I highly recommend it if you want to use deep learning for your own experimentss.
+I highly recommend it if you want to use deep learning for your own experiments.